lucy-mahlmann/Shell-Emulator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple Unix shell that reads input from user, evaulates the input and prints out the requested output.
+A simple Unix shell that reads input from user, evaulates the input, and prints out the requested output.

 * Waits for input from user through text based interface, processes this input, and takes appropriate actions
 * Can run built-in and external commands using fork-exec system calls